What happens after you apply

 Some of our courses require an interview as part of the application process, such as Medicine, Midwifery and Social Work.
 To find out more, check the application guidance for your chosen course on Course Search.

-Offer holder events
+Offer holder days

-If you receive an offer from us, you will be invited to an offer holder event, where you can learn more about your course and chat to academic staff and students.
+If you receive an offer from us, you will be invited to an offer holder day, where you can learn more about your course and chat to academic staff and students.
 It will be more in-depth than an Open Day and will be either virtual or on campus.